lcnetdev/scriptshifter/doc/config.md

 This section may have the `hooks` and `map` sections, that behave exactly as described for `roman_to_script`.
 The `ignore` section is… ignored.

+#### `script_to_roman.double_cap`

+Type: list

+This is only a valid subsection of S2R.
+It is inherited from a parent and adds items to it.

+Each item in the list indicates a group of letters that, when encountered at the beginning of a word and slated for capitalization, are capitalized together, rather than only the first letter.
+This is the case in several ligated letter groups.

+Each rule must indicate the letters together as a group, romanized, and all lowercase.
+E.g. to capitalize "z︠h︡", that string must be entered verbatim.
+In that case, it is capitalized as "Z︠H︡", otherwise as "Z︠h︡".

+#### `script_to_roman.no_double_cap`

+Type: list

+This is only a valid subsection of S2R.
+It removes double capitalization rules from the inherited list.

 ##  Index file